Language selection

 In February 2023, Canada hosted the Fifth International Marine Protected Areas Congress (IMPAC5), which brought together ocean-conservation professionals and officials from around the world to exchange knowledge as well as inform, inspire and act on MPAs.

-IMPAC5 highlighted the need for increased partnership with youth and Indigenous Peoples.
-Federal collaboration and key announcements showcased the Government of Canada's strong commitment to meeting our conservation target of protecting 25% of our oceans by 2025 and 30% by 2030.
+IMPAC5 highlighted the need for increased partnership with Indigenous Peoples and youth.
+Federal collaboration and key announcements showcased the Government of Canada's strong commitment to advancing our domestic and international conservation targets.

 The Government of Canada has supported these commitments with the most significant investments in a generation: